abhiarya-uvic/Priv/Ass2.md

 **Q5.
 Are the quality attributes achievable?** </br>
 Yes, the key quality attributes mentioned in the AD are achievable as depicted in QAS tables and utility tree in correspondence to the system. </br></br>

+**Q6.
+Are any of the quality attributes unrealistic?** </br>
+No, there isn't any quality attribute metioned unrealistic.
+The key quality attributes in AD could be broken down into scenarios and are measurable and achievable. </br></br>

 ### 5.2 Summary and potential future roadmap